Igglybuff/awesome-piracy/readme.md

 - [Unblocked](https://unblocked-pw.github.io/) :star2: Proxy site for accessing your favourite blocked sites
 - [ByPassed](https://bypassed.wtf/) ByPassed is an all-in-one solution to unblock censored websites including thepiratebay, kickass, eztv, yts, extratorrent & more.

-## Miscellaneous
+## File Sharing Tools
-- [autosub](https://github.com/agermanidis/autosub) Command-line utility for auto-generating subtitles for any video file
 - [FilePizza](https://file.pizza/) Free peer-to-peer file transfers in your browser.
-- [MediaServer-DockerComposeFiles](https://github.com/vaeyo/MediaServer-DockerComposeFiles) Docker-Compose Files for Media Server Related Apps [Radarr, Sonarr, Plex, rTorrent, NZBGet, Ombi, Emby, etc]
-- [usenet-docker](https://github.com/justinhamlett/usenet-docker) Docker-compose configuration for Sabnzbd, CouchPotato, Plex, Sonarr, Plexpy, Nzbhydra, Muximux, Radarr, NZBGet and Ombi with a Nginx proxy.
-- [/r/EmbyShares](https://www.reddit.com/r/EmbyShares) This subreddit is dedicated to the sharing of Emby servers.
-- [/r/freefolk](https://www.reddit.com/r/freefolk) Streams for new episodes of Game of Thrones
-- [Shodan](https://www.shodan.io/) Shodan is the world's first search engine for Internet-connected devices.
-- [xip.io](http://xip.io/) magic domain name that provides wildcard DNS for any IP address.
+- [DBREE](https://dbr.ee/) DBREE is a simplistic and easy way to upload and share any type of file.

+## Stream Synchronisation
 - [/r/Movie_Club](https://www.reddit.com/r/Movie_Club) Where you can get together with strangers and watch a great movie every week!
 - [sync](https://github.com/calzoneman/sync/) Node.JS Server and JavaScript/HTML Client for synchronizing online media
 - [watch2gether](https://www.watch2gether.com/) Enjoy the internet in sync with your friends.
 Watch videos, listen to music or go shopping on Watch2Gether.
+- [SyncLounge](https://synclounge.tv/) :star2: third party tool that allows you to watch Plex in sync with your friends/family, wherever you are.
+- [Netflix Party](https://www.netflixparty.com/) Netflix Party is a Chrome extension for watching Netflix remotely with other users.
+- [CyTube](https://cytu.be/) Channel-based shared streaming platform for synchronised viewing of YouTube and Google Drive videos
+- [ArconaiTV](https://www.arconaitv.us/) Another stream sharing platform with a nice UI

+## Miscellaneous
+- [/r/EmbyShares](https://www.reddit.com/r/EmbyShares) This subreddit is dedicated to the sharing of Emby servers.
+- [/r/freefolk](https://www.reddit.com/r/freefolk) Streams for new episodes of Game of Thrones
+- [Shodan](https://www.shodan.io/) Shodan is the world's first search engine for Internet-connected devices.
 - [Pi-hole](https://pi-hole.net/) Pi-hole is a Linux network-level advertisement and internet tracker blocking application which acts as a DNS sinkhole
 - [How to use eMule in 2018](https://www.reddit.com/r/Piracy/comments/9p82e1/how_to_use_emule_in_2018/) An up-to-date guide detailing how to use eMule to download rare content from the eDonkey and Kad P2P networks.
-- [/r/privacy](https://www.reddit.com/r/privacy/) The intersection of technology, privacy, and freedom in a digital world.
 - [Anon.to](https://anon.to/) URL shortener to de-referer or null-referer your links.
 - [ghostbin](https://ghostbin.com/) Secure pastebin service
-- [Prism Break](https://prism-break.org/en/all/) List of categorised links to privacy-safe alternatives to common tools
-- [DBREE](https://dbr.ee/) DBREE is a simplistic and easy way to upload and share any type of file.

 ## Contribute
 Contributions welcome!
 Read the [contribution guidelines](contributing.md) first.